NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-Observation.page.md

 <a name="value"></a>
 #### value\[x\]
-The value element should use the most appropriate data type for the observation in question.
+The value element SHOULD use the most appropriate data type for the observation in question.
 Using preferred CodeSystems as specified within HL7 International FHIR R4 or the UK Core.
-For asserting absence of a particular condition/situation, the finding should be specified within the 'code' element and 'valueBoolean' set to 'false'.
-For an assertion of a particular situation being present, e.g. a Condition or Procedure having been performed, these should be collected within the relevant clinical resources, alongside additional information needed to inform interpretation.
+For asserting absence of a particular condition/situation, the finding SHOULD be specified within the 'code' element and 'valueBoolean' set to 'false'.
+For an assertion of a particular situation being present, e.g. a Condition or Procedure having been performed, these SHOULD be collected within the relevant clinical resources, alongside additional information needed to inform interpretation.
 ```json
 "valueQuantity": {
         "value": 6.5,